aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-ldap.md

         # LDAP group policy name to use for user authorization.
         authorization_group_policy: <str>

+        # Time in seconds(EOS default 30 seconds) to wait for a response from this LDAP server.
+        timeout: <int; 1-1000>

         # Credentials used by the switch to perform LDAP search bind operations.
         search: